 Please adhere to kebab-Case naming rules for any files in Codeberg Documentation.

-A Pull Request to Codeberg/Documentation will be reviewed by at least two other Codeberg Documentation collaborators and if both approve of your Pull Request, they will merge it into master.
+A Pull Request to Codeberg/Documentation will be reviewed by at least one other Codeberg Documentation collaborators and if your Pull Request is approved, they will merge it into the main branch.

 There are a number of exceptions to the rule above: